 Last but not least, this one is an excellent alternative to the previous entry.
 Unlike the previous one, this one is assembled using panels and clips that hold them together.
 This means that you can shape them in any form or length you want depending on the number of panels you have.

 This one can also go up to 4 feet, which is more than enough to keep your rabbits from bouncing over.
 However, to do this, you’ll have to stack two cages worth of panels above each other.

 Similar to the previous option, this one has an option with a door, which allows you to quickly release your rabbits for free playtime whenever you want!

 Can be shaped in a wide variety of ways

 Can be used for various purposes

 Extremely easy to set up with panels design

-If you were wanting to know how to keep rabbits out of your garden (rather than keeping them in!), then check out the great video guide above.
-That will teach you some methods of animal proofing your garden (and some more ideas here).
+If you were wanting to know how to keep rabbits out of your garden (rather than keeping them in!), then check out this great video guide above.
+That will teach you some methods of animal proofing your garden (more ideas here).